 1. Because your Spanish, French or German test is administered online, you will not be proctored as you complete the exam.
 By beginning and submitting the online test, you agree to abide by the Oglethorpe University Honor Code.

 2. If you wish to take the Japanese placement exam, please email the Office of Admission.
-We will help you arrange testing on campus either in advance of OU Passport or during your attendance at the program this summer.
+We will help you arrange testing on campus either in advance of MAP Day or during your attendance at the program this summer.

 3. If you have studied Latin previously, or if you wish to begin it at Oglethorpe, you may enroll in LAT-101 in the fall.
 No placement test is currently offered in Latin.
 The instructor of LAT-101 will consult with you in the fall if higher placement is warranted.